toddbranch/ECE382/labs/lab4/index.md

 Scroll the message "ECE382 is my favorite class!" across the top line of the LCD.
 Scroll a message of your choice across the bottom line.

-You might want to interface with this LCD again (**you will in Lab 5**).
+You will want to interface with this LCD again (**in Lab 5**).
 I expect you to create a reusable LCD library!
 Design a good API in advance - you want this library to be easy to work with in the future.

 Mind your coding standards!
 Commit to git regularly with descriptive commit messages!